vaamarques/matrix/README.md

 # Matrix
-Create a matrix with choosen dimensions
+Create a matrix with given dimensions
-Find the bigger sequence number
+Find the longest sequence of values sorted in ascendant order in adjacent coordinates of a matrix formed by randomly distributed numbers.